KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/post/25-07-12-whc 2025/index.md

   focal_point: 'top'
 ---

-Our group joined two demonstrations at WHC 2025.
+Our group joined two demonstrations at WHC 2025. <br>
 One for SkinHaptics (published at CHI2025) and PalmTouch (not published yet) PalmTouch recieved special recognitions of best demonstration award this year!